GrosSacASac/DOM99/readme.md

  * Better documentation
  * Deep HTML composition
  * API harmonization
- * Custom Element Lifecycle declaration
+ * Custom Element Life cycle declaration
  * Better Support for D.vr on all elements
+ * Waiting for custom-element spec to finalize to update DOM99

 ###Abstract directions for the future or Specification